jaydm/gcCourseProject/CodeBook.md

     This is the average of the original measurement tBodyAccJerkMag.mean() from the source data for each activity/subject combination.

 - time.body.acceleration.jerk.magnitude.standard.deviation

+    This is the average of the original measurement tBodyAccJerkMag.std() from the source data for each activity/subject combination.

 - time.body.gyro.magnitude.mean

+    This is the average of the original tBodyGyroMag.mean() from the original source data for each activity/subject combination.

 - time.body.gyro.magnitude.standard.deviation
 - time.body.gyro.jerk.magnitude.mean
 - time.body.gyro.jerk.magnitude.standard.deviation